Jazz Curtis: Relationships

 Jazz moves in with Leah Patterson-Baker (Ada Nicodemou) and the pair end up sharing many arguments.
 Gordon told an Inside Soap reporter that "I love the relationship between Leah and Jazz.
 They're both feisty, but in different ways.
 We had lots of great scenes when Jazz was living with Leah."
 Writers created feud story between Jazz and Amanda Vale (Holly Brisley), both characters assumed the role of the show's "femme fatales".
 When Jazz was introduced into the series, an article published on the show's official website revealed that Jazz would fill the role Amanda played in the show.
 It stated that she took on the "sexy but manipulative lady with penchant for cheeky afternoon chardys" left vacant by Amanda.

 When Amanda returns, they are depicted as enemies which stems from Amanda sleeping with Drew, which Jazz does not approve of.
-When they both try to support Leah following the death of her husband Dan Baker (Tim Campbell), they clash.
+When they both try to support Leah following the death of her husband Dan, they clash.
 They trade insults followed by slapping each other across the face.
 Gordon and Brisley struggled to film the scenes because they found them comical.
 Gordon told a Yahoo!
 7 reporter that "it was so ridiculous trying to keep a straight face doing those scenes.
 We had a really good time, she’s a lovely girl and we are both very different from the characters we play."
 The pair were later featured in more sparring scenes in which they mock each other's parental skills.

 Jazz gets caught up in Johnny Cooper's (Callan Mulvey) revenge plan against residents of Summer Bay.
 He takes Jazz hostage and ties her up.
 Gordon said that enjoyed filming the scenes and praised Mulvey's villainous portrayal.
 She added that she was not afraid during filming and quipped that she enjoyed being tied up.

-Derparture
+Departure

 In September 2007, Gordon announced that she was leaving the role and would film her final scenes as Jazz in October 2007.
 When she finished filming she and her husband went to pursue acting roles in the United States.